Double Seduction Series, Book 3

 She stepped inside as Trey and Garret’s mother padded over barefoot, her pink-painted toenails matching her shorts and shirt.
 “Everything okay?”

 “She didn’t get away from us.”
 Trey pulled off his hat and hung it on a peg beside the door.
 Earlier that morning, Patty had alerted her sons that Megan was thinking of running back to Canada.
-The men had raced back to the ranch house and convinced her, using all their charm and seductive appeal, to stay.
+The men had raced back to the ranch house and convinced her to stay, using all their charm and seductive appeal.

 Patty nodded and smiled at Megan.
 “I’m glad.”
 She gestured to the pine table.
 “Have a seat.
 I’ll make some coffee.”
 She turned toward the counter.